MalteJ/dyps/README.md

 updates a dependency by pulling from the repository.
 If it is versioned, the new version number will be saved.

 ### dyps update-all
-The same like "dyps update" but for all dependencies.
+The same like `dyps update` but for all dependencies.

 ### dyps keep [dependency]
-Adds the dependency's version number to dyps.yaml.
+Adds the dependency's version number to `dyps.yaml`.
 Now you can be sure you will always get the same changeset.

 ### dyps release [dependency]
 Releases the dependency's version pinning.
-At the next dyps run the LATEST version will be fetched.
+At the next `dyps run` the LATEST version will be fetched.

 ### dyps import-hg-submodules [.hgsub file]
-Imports submodules from a given hgsub file and saves the configuration to your dyps.yaml file.
+Imports submodules from a given hgsub file and saves the configuration to your `dyps.yaml` file.

+## Installation
+    python setup.py install

 ## License
 Copyright 2012 Malte Janduda